Honda: Plug-in electric vehicles

 The all-electric Honda EV Plus was introduced in 1997 as a result of CARB's zero-emissions vehicle mandate and was available only for leasing in California.
 The EV plus was the first battery electric vehicle from a major automaker with non-lead–acid batteries The EV Plus had an all-electric range of 100 mi.
-Around 276 units were sold in the U.S. and production ended in 1999.
+Around 276 units were sold in the US and production ended in 1999.
 The all-electric Honda Fit EV was introduced in 2012 and has a range of 82 mi.
-The all-electric car was launched in the U.S. to retail customers in July 2012 with initial availability limited to California and Oregon.
+The all-electric car was launched in the US to retail customers in July 2012 with initial availability limited to California and Oregon.
 Production is limited to only 1,100 units over the first three years.
-A total of 1,007 units have been leased in the U.S. through September 2014.
+A total of 1,007 units have been leased in the US through September 2014.
 The Fit EV was released in Japan through leasing to local government and corporate customers in August 2012.
 Availability in the Japanese market is limited to 200 units during its first two years.
 In July 2014 Honda announced the end of production of the Fit EV for the 2015 model.

-The Honda Accord Plug-in Hybrid was introduced in 2013 and has an all-electric range of 13 mi Sales began in the U.S. in January 2013 and the plug-in hybrid is available only in California and New York.
-A total of 835 units have been sold in the U.S. through September 2014.
+The Honda Accord Plug-in Hybrid was introduced in 2013 and has an all-electric range of 13 mi Sales began in the US in January 2013 and the plug-in hybrid is available only in California and New York.
+A total of 835 units have been sold in the US through September 2014.
 The Accord PHEV was introduced in Japan in June 2013 and is available only for leasing, primarily to corporations and government agencies.

-The Honda Prologue is planned to be introduced in 2024 as a mid-size crossover EV SUV based on a General Motors Ultium platform.
+The Honda e was launched in 2020 and has an electric range of 137 mi.
+It is an electric supermini that is retro styled, similar to the first-generation Honda Civic.
+Following this, the Honda e:Ny1 was launched in 2023, with an electric range of 256 mi on the top spec model.
+It is Honda's first electric SUV.
+In April 2022, Honda and General Motors announced a joint venture to develop low-cost electric vehicles based on GM's Ultium architecture in order to beat Tesla vehicles in sales.

+In October 2023, the two companies announced that the joint venture has been cancelled due to slower-than-expected demand of electric vehicles and changing market conditions.
+Although the upcoming Honda Prologue and Acura ZDX will use the Ultium architecture and will be manufactured by General Motors, future Honda electric vehicles will be designed solely by Honda and will be manufactured in Honda assembly plants.

 Batteries

-In August 2022, Honda and LG Energy Solution announced a joint venture to build a new lithium-ion battery factory in the US for Honda and Acura electric vehicles.
-At the time of the announcement, the goal was for 40 gigawatt hours.
+In August 2022, Honda and LG Energy Solution revealed a joint venture to establish a new lithium-ion battery factory in the United States, specifically for Honda and Acura electric vehicles.
+The initial goal was to produce 40 gigawatt hours of battery capacity.